 Like all states, New Jersey has guidelines for the courts to use when determining child support.
 Underlying these guidelines is the philosophy that children are entitled to share in the current income of both parents, and that they shouldn't have to suffer economically because their parents are getting divorced.
 Read on to learn how New Jersey's child support guidelines work.

 New Jersey uses what's known as the Income Shares Method in calculating child support.
-What this means is that the court bases the child support award on both parents' income, using a percentage of the total combined income to determine each parent's share of the child support amount.
+This means the amount of support is based on both parents' income, using a percentage of their total combined income to determine each parent's share of the child support amount.

 Child support payments are processed through the New Jersey Family Support Payment Center (NJFSPC).
 Be aware that if paying parents change employers, they must notify the child support agency, so that it can arrange for income withholding with the new employer.

 Parents receiving child support can accept it via check, direct deposit into their bank account, or through payment apps like Venmo.
 Alternatively, the parent can opt to receive a debit card from the state, which doesn't have to be tied to a bank account.

 New Jersey law spells out the circumstances that will end the obligation to pay child support unless a court order or the parents' court-approved agreement provides otherwise.
 Child support automatically ends (that is, without the need to go to court to get a termination order) when the child:

 The automatic cut-off of support at age 19 will not apply if:

 A parent may request continued support (up until the child turns 23) under one of the following circumstances:

 The law also allows custodial parents to file a motion (a formal request) for continued support past the age of 19 because of other exceptional circumstances.
 It would be up to the judge to decide what constitutes exceptional circumstances in any particular case.
 (N.J.
 Stat. § 2A:17-56.67 (2023).)